openstate/open-raadsinformatie/README.md

 You can test it using `sudo logrotate -d /etc/logrotate.d/orilog`

 In development Flower provides insight in the queues of Celery.
 You can access the Flower dashboard via `http://localhost:81/workers`.

+## Storage

+Using HDDs for the Elasticsearch index was found to be too slow for the production database.
+In september 2025 we switched to a server having 2 SSDs (3.5TB/RAID 1) and 2HDDs (14.6T/RAID 1).
+The mounts are as follows:

+- `/`: SSDs
+- `/data`: HDDs

+The Docker volumes, containing the Elasticsearch index and the PostgreSQL database, are placed on the SSDs.
+The `backend` and `loader` Docker containers, which before also used a Docker volume, were connected to `/data`, the HDDs, for mass storage of the PDFs.

 ## Import a municipality in development:
 The following commands build and start the Docker containers, empty the PostgreSQL and Redis databases and Elastic Search index